 As Tessa walks back to her room, she thinks about how she feels like she walked into a Hardin trap.

 Welp, that’s normal for a friendship, I’m sure.

 1- One chapter

 4. I can’t see the question through my angry tears sorry ttyl

-Next time on After: Hardin breaks a date and makes a date within 5 minutes.
+Next time on After: Hardin breaks a date and makes a date within 5 minutes in Chapter 24.